j-fischer/rest-on-fire/README.md

 ### Setup

-NOTE: The initial release has not yet been published yet!!!
+NOTE: The initial release has only been published to JCenter.

 Releases are published to [bintray jcenter](https://bintray.com/bintray/jcenter) (package appear immediately after release) and then to maven central (require few days after release to be published).